Schedule of Fees

 General Scholarship Rule (GSR)

 The total of federal grants and CU scholarships cannot exceed the cost of tuition.
 If the combined aid in these categories exceeds the cost of tuition, Federal Aid will post first, and then CU scholarships will be reduced/applied accordingly.
 Athletic awards may exceed tuition, but may not exceed the combination of tuition, fees, and room and board.
+All students must maintain a minimum, cumulative GPA of 2.5 to receive any University scholarship.

 A valid FAFSA must be on file for each year before an account can receive most institutional aid.
 If selected for Verification, a student must have completed the verification process.